HackYourFuture/Project/documentation/project-weeks/week3.md

 Modify the form to have filters (filter by `price`, `location` and `amount of rooms`), order, pagination on frontend

-- preserve filter state in url
+- preserve filter state in url.
 - read from url on page load and put data in state
-- we can do actual filtering on ‘submit’ not on input change as i did
 - filtering means you send your search form state to server and wait for new results from it

 ## Backend: